jdalrymple/gitbeaker/README.md

 ### Custom Request Libraries

-There is another constructor parameter that allows the user to specify their custom request library as long as it has a similar API to ky.
+There is another constructor parameter that allows the user to specify their own custom request library as long as it has a similar API to ky.
 To specify the library, simply set the `requester` property when instatiating a service: